Henaccount/BlocksFromExcel/README.md

 Sample DWG can be found in this repository as well as the Excel sheet that's needed for the test.

-The test block (name: "asdf") needs to contain an attribute called "FDSA", which is visible (contained already in the test DWG).
+The test block (name: "asdf") needs to contain an attribute called "FDSA", which is visible (contained already in the "p3d.DWG").

 Compile and load the dll with "netload" command in AutoCAD, then you can use the "BlocksFromExcel" command to run the sample script, it will prompt you to select the Excel sheet.